powerpak/pathogendb-pipeline/README.md

 ## Other notes

-This pipeline downloads and installs the [Network-based SEED API package](http://blog.theseed.org/servers/installation/distribution-of-the-seed-server-packages.html) into `vendor/sas`.
+Although all [RAST][rast]-related tasks are now deprecated, this pipeline downloads and installs the [Network-based SEED API package](http://blog.theseed.org/servers/installation/distribution-of-the-seed-server-packages.html) into `vendor/sas`.
 Documentation for some of the included executables and the Perl API are also on that page.
 Within this package, we are overriding `RASTserver.pm` with our own version in `lib/perl`, because we need to support setting use of a proxy via the `HTTP_PROXY` environment variable.